-Our car accident lawyer know that after a motor vehicle accident, a crash report can be crucial for showing who is at fault and for identifying witnesses.
-Our personal injury attorneys say that reporting an accident and getting a copy of the crash report is an important step in making sure that your car repairs and medical bills are covered.
+Our North Carolina car accident lawyer knows that after a motor vehicle accident, a crash report can be crucial for showing who is at fault and for identifying witnesses.
+Our North Carolina personal injury attorney says that reporting an accident and getting a copy of the crash report is an important step in making sure that your car repairs and medical bills are covered.
 For more information on how car accident claimants can report a vehicle accident to the police and on what to do right after an accident, contact our personal injury attorneys in Raleigh.
 Also, feel free to download a copy of the NC DMV-349 key to read your NC crash report once received.

 Once your crash report is ready, there are several ways you can obtain it.
 Depending on which police department arrived at your accident, you may be able to download your crash report easily online.
 Several police departments in North Carolina publish crash reports automatically to their online database where you can download them for free.
 These include the following agencies:

 - North Carolina State Highway Patrol Crash Reports

 - Garner Police Department Crash Reports

 For police departments that do not publish their crash reports online, you can get a copy from the NC DMV in person or through the mail.
 To request a copy in person, you can visit the NC DMV headquarters at 1100 New Bern Avenue in Raleigh.
 To obtain a copy through the mail, you must submit a TR-67A crash report request form which you can access by clicking here.
 Fill out the form with your name, driver’s license number, date of the accident, and location of the accident.
 Then mail the completed form and a check for $5.50 (made payable to NCDMV) to the following address:

 Raleigh, NC 27697